Choosing the Best Homeschool Math Curriculum for a Struggling Student

 - Use visual pictures and diagrams to explain math concepts.
 Draw diagrams as you teach, or have the child draw what he is learning.
 An example of a right-brain oriented diagram is the Number Wheel by Right Brain Math, or the decimal street by Math-U-See.

 - Use color.
 If students struggle with adding numbers in columns, use a different color for each column (red for hundreds, blue for tens, green for ones, etc.).
 Different colors can be used for a variety of math processes, to differentiate between numbers/places/processes, and to provide additional visual stimulation for the right-brain oriented student.

 - Use manipulatives.
 Utilize a set of base-10 blocks, counters, an abacus, or other hands-on helps to illustrate how math concepts work.
 The visual and tactile nature of manipulatives help right-brained students better understand the math principle being explained, and more effectively retain it.
 Manipulatives can be purchased at most any educational store, including rainbowresource.com.
 For some printable manipulatives, consider these sites:

 - Use modeling.
 Demonstrate whatever math concept you are teaching before asking the child to perform it.
 This kinesthetic approach helps the right-brained learner “see” the concept, and thereby better understand it.
 Modeling is even more effective when the teacher uses manipulatives and hands-on items in the demonstration.

-Stay tuned for more right-brained math resources!
+My next post has more right-brained math resources!